CME/CPD Mission Statement

 - Any specialist wishing to update or further his or her knowledge in the field of general internal medicine.

 Our ultimate goal is to go beyond the simple transmission of information.
-Our goal is to make a lasting impact on the knowledge, skills and attitudes of clinicians and future clinicians; to narrow the theory to practice gap; to improve the health of our patients and of all Canadians.
+Our goal is to make a lasting impact on the knowledge, skills and attitudes of clinicians and future clinicians; to narrow the theory to practice gap; to improve the health of all Canadians.